Do you have a friend who’s living with depression? You’re not alone.

 Some people dislike its side effects and prefer to treat depression with therapy or natural remedies.
 Even if you think your friend should take an antidepressant, remember that choosing to take medication is a personal decision.

-At the end of the day, whether or not someone with depression takes medication is a very personal decision that’s generally best left to them and their healthcare provider.
+At the end of the day, whether or not someone with depression takes medication is a very personal decision that’s generally best left to them and their healthcare professional.

-Depression can increase a person’s risk for suicide or self-injury, so it’s helpful to know how to recognize the signs.
+Depression can increase a person’s risk of suicide or self-injury, so it’s helpful to know how to recognize the signs.